Fishkeeping: Types of fishkeeping systems

-Fishkeepers are often known as "aquarists" since many of them are not solely interested in keeping fish.
+Fishkeepers are often known as "aquarists" since many of them are not solely interested in keeping fish, but rather for the enjoyment and appreciation of aquatic life.
 The hobby can be broadly divided into three specific disciplines, depending on the type of water the fish originate from: freshwater, brackish, and marine (also called saltwater) fishkeeping.

 Freshwater

-Freshwater fishkeeping is by far the most popular branch of the hobby, with even small pet stores often selling a variety of freshwater fish, such as goldfish, guppies, and angelfish.
+Freshwater fishkeeping is the most common of the three disciplines, with even small pet stores often selling a variety of freshwater fish, such as goldfish, guppies, and angelfish.
 While most freshwater aquaria are community tanks containing a variety of compatible species, single-species breeding aquaria are also popular.
 Livebearing fish such as mollies and guppies are among those most easily raised in captivity, but aquarists also regularly breed many types of cichlid, catfish, characins, cyprinids, and killifish.

 Many fishkeepers create freshwater aquascapes where the focus is on aquatic plants as well as fish.
-These aquaria include "Dutch Aquaria" that mass contrasting stem plants, named for European aquarists who first designed them.
+These aquaria include "Dutch aquaria" that mass contrasting stem plants, named for European aquarists who first designed them.
 In recent years, one of the most active advocates of the heavily planted aquarium was the Japanese aquarist Takashi Amano.
+A photographer who through his images of his own complex aquariums.
+He would then proceed to establish his own company "Aqua Design Amano" in 1982 to sell aquarium products "featuring excellent quality and design" to share his vision towards other aquarists.

 Garden ponds are in some ways similar to freshwater aquaria, but are usually much larger and exposed to ambient weather.
 In the tropics, tropical fish can be kept in garden ponds.
 In the temperate zone, species such as goldfish, koi, and orfe work better.

 Saltwater

 Marine aquaria have more specific needs and requirements to maintain, and the livestock is generally more expensive.
 As a result, this branch tends to attract more experienced fishkeepers.
-Marine aquaria can be exceedingly beautiful, due to the attractive colors and shapes of the corals and the coral reef fish they host.
+Marine aquaria can be appealing from an aesthetics perspective, due to the attractive colors and shapes of the corals and the coral reef fish they host.
 Temperate zone marine fish are not as commonly kept in home aquaria, primarily because they do not thrive at room temperature.
 Coldwater aquaria must provide cooler temperature via a cool room (such as an unheated basement) or using a refrigeration device known as a 'chiller'.

 Marine aquarists often attempt to recreate a coral reef in their aquaria using large quantities of living rock, porous calcareous rocks encrusted with coralline algae, sponges, worms, and other small marine organisms.
 Larger corals, as well as shrimps, crabs, echinoderms, and mollusks are added later on, once the aquarium has matured, as well as a variety of small fish.
 Such aquaria are sometimes called reef tanks.